biod/sambamba/README.md

 [![Install with CONDA](https://anaconda.org/bioconda/sambamba/badges/installer/conda.svg)](https://anaconda.org/bioconda/sambamba)

-Ther should be binary downloads for Linux and MacOS.
+There should be binary downloads for Linux and MacOS.

 With Conda use the [`bioconda`](https://bioconda.github.io/) channel.